-In case "grounds" exist to disbar an advocate from the Bar Association, the Presidium can suspend his or her membership on the basis of an opinion of the Disciplinary Commission by filing an application to the Court.
+In case "sufficient grounds" exist to disbar an advocate from the Bar Association, the Presidium can suspend his or her membership on the basis of an opinion of the Disciplinary Commission by filing an application to the Court.
 Therefore, the decision on the matter may be adopted only by the Court.
-However, it is unclear from the law or other normative acts what those "grounds" for disbarment are and the threshold for this most serious penalty is therefore uncertain.
-As discussed further in Chapter III, this creates problems in practice where advocates are disbarred on dubious grounds, pointing to a problem of arbitrariness in the application of this penalty.
+However, it is unclear from the law or other normative acts what "sufficient grounds" for disbarment